corda/corda-docs-portal/content/en/docs/corda-os/1.0/api-vault-query.md

 has been supplied.

 {{< note >}}
-A pages maximum size `MAX_PAGE_SIZE` is defined as `Int.MAX_VALUE` and should be used with extreme caution as results returned may exceed your JVM’s memory footprint.
+A page's maximum size `MAX_PAGE_SIZE` is defined as `Int.MAX_VALUE` and should be used with extreme caution as results returned may exceed your JVM’s memory footprint.

 {{< /note >}}